krupikivan/flutter_architecture/README.md

 ## State management

-The entire state management is provide by Bloc
+The entire state management is provide by Bloc 6.0

 - [Check this video to see more](https://www.youtube.com/watch?v=_7Mh66FFSNg)

+## Git

+- Please work in a different branch and make a pull request when finished your feature.